Looking after your mental health

 Reading Well Books on Prescription can help you to understand and manage your health and wellbeing using self-help reading.
 The books are available to borrow from your local library.

 Talking therapy and support groups

 Talking therapy allows you to talk to a trained professional about how you are feeling and your experiences.
 They can help you to understand your feelings and behaviour.

 Mind has information about talking therapies, how they work and what you can expect.

 Going to a support group or attending an activity group with other people who are experiencing mental health problems can be a good way to get support and meet new people.
-We have a directory of support groups for people with mental health problems.
-(Link to directory)
+We have a Community Directory with information for people with mental health problems.